sgratzl/chartjs-chart-graph/README.md

 interface IForceDirectedOptions {
   simulation: {
     /**
-     * auto restarts the simulation upon dataset change, one can manually restart by calling: `chart.restart()` *
+     * auto restarts the simulation upon dataset change, one can manually restart by calling: `chart.relayout()` *
      * @default true
      */